tickBit/LSA-with-visualization/README.md

 ![TopicModellingIsaacNewton](https://user-images.githubusercontent.com/61118857/184498115-5acb4403-0d86-42f0-a7cc-b478d2aad507.png)

-..and print the sentences of the topics.
+..and prints the sentences of the topics.